ad08fee3/espanso-emoji-picker/README.md

 3. **Modernity.** This project was inspired by some operating systems having outdated lists of emojis. _(Looking at you, Windows 10.)_

 _Why use this over other Espanso emoji packages?_
-None of the existing Espanso packages offer a search function, which means you must type the entire name of the emoji, perfectly, to get Espanso to replace the prompt for you.
-With this package you can use Espanso's built-in picker to choose the emoji that most closely matches what you search for!
+The other Espanso emoji packages just dump 1,000+ emojis in your Espanso folder, thus clogging up your search results if you ever use the Espanso search to find expansion options.
+This clogs your search results with emojis, which makes finding *non*-emojis harder.
+With this package you can use Espanso's built-in picker to choose the emoji that most closely matches what you search for, without clogging search results!

 ## Usage: